-Visitors to the Center for Earth & Space Science Education (CESSE) at TJC have a lot to do this month.
-Along with the ongoing exhibits and productions, these events will take place.
+Visitors to the Center for Earth & Space Science Education (CESSE) at TJC have a lot of holiday fun this month.

 - 10am – Children’s Show (Tuesday-Friday only)